fullstorydev/fullstory-flutter/README.md

 FullStory's Flutter package exposes access to the FullStory Native Mobile SDK from within a Flutter app.
 This plug-in is intended to be used in conjunction with [FullStory for Mobile Apps](https://www.fullstory.com/mobile-apps/).

-:warn: This is a preview release, some breaking changes are likely before the 1.0.0 release.
+⚠️ This is a preview release, some breaking changes are likely before the 1.0.0 release.

 ## Quick Links